jmil/Bioe421_521-MicrocontrollerApplications/Lab_06--ArduinoAndCircuitPlayground/Lab06_A--GettingStartedWithArduino.md

 		avrdude done.
 Thank you.

 	Your Arduino UNO should now have a heartbeat.
 Is your LED blinking?
+Show your instructor.

+		:
+		:
+		:

 	#### TROUBLESHOOTING